olirooker/utils-scripts/README.md

 ### Create a Global Alias

 - Set up an alias in your shell's config file (eg, `~/.zshrc` for zsh)
-- Add an alias to the file `alias script-name="/path/to/script/script-name.sh"`
+- Add an alias to the file `alias script-name="sh /path/to/script/script-name.sh"`

 ## Authors